soverenio/docs/docs/source/add-data-source.rst

       <a href="https://docs.soveren.io/automate-data-source.html" target="_blank">Read how to automate data processing in it</a>

-.. tab:: Add a custom data source
+.. tab:: Add custom data source

    To add a custom data source: